Sunsafe in the snow

 The risk of sunburn and skin damage from UV radiation is much greater in the alpine regions despite it being cold.
 UV radiation can not be seen or felt - even when the temperature is low, UV radiation is still present and can cause sunburn and skin damage.

 UV radiation levels are more intense at high altitudes than at low altitudes (sea level) because the air is cleaner and there is less air to filter the harmful UV rays.
-UV levels increase by 10-12% for every 1000m of elevation.
-Thus the higher skiers and boarders go the greater their risk of serious sunburn The summit elevation of Le Brevent, Chamonix (2525m) can have up to 30% more UV radiation that at sea level.
+UV levels increase by 10-12% for every 1000m of elevation, thus the higher skiers and boarders go the greater their risk of serious sunburn.
+The summit elevation of Le Brevent, Chamonix (2525m) can have up to 30% more UV radiation than at sea level.

 There is a huge correlation between skiing/snowboarding and skin cancer due to the increased UV levels at altitude and the reflection of UV rays from the snows surface.
 Keen skiers/boarders will be exposed to the suns UV rays for 6-7 hours per day as they search for the ultimate run or perfect a technique.

 How to be Sun Safe on the Slopes

 Cover up - Most ski clothing is designed to cover most of your body and keep you warm.
 But don't forget the bits which are not covered.